Tom Thacker (basketball): Professional career

 Thacker was chosen in the first round (fifth overall) of the 1963 NBA draft as a territorial pick by the Cincinnati Royals.
 During his three seasons with the Royals, he played about nine minutes per game as a backup guard, averaging 2.8, 2.5, and 3.7 points per game, respectively during the 1963–64 through 1965–66 seasons.
 On May 1, 1966, he was drafted by the Chicago Bulls in the NBA expansion draft, but he decided to retire and did not play that season.

 On August 4, 1967, he returned to the NBA and was signed as a free agent by the Boston Celtics.
 It turned out to be a fortuitous trade for Thacker.
 Averaging about 12 minutes per game and 4.2 points and 2.5 rebounds per game, he earned a championship ring as the Celtics won the NBA title in a six-game finals series over the Los Angeles Lakers.
 He also posted a career single-game high of 17 points twice, on February 11, 1968, against the Lakers and again on March 7 against the Bulls.

 After Thacker's fourth NBA season, on May 6, 1968, he was drafted by the Milwaukee Bucks in the NBA expansion draft.
 However, he opted to play in the American Basketball Association (ABA) for the Indiana Pacers.
 In 1968–69, playing just 18 games, he averaged 5.4 points, 3.7 rebounds and 2.9 assists per game, all career personal bests.
 In 1969–70, he played 70 games, averaging 2.7 points per game and helped the Pacers capture the ABA championship in six games over the Los Angeles Stars.
 In his third and final ABA season of 1970–71, he played eight games and his seven-year professional career ended.

 Coaching career

 He became the first African-American coach at the University of Cincinnati, leading the women's basketball program from 1974 to 1978.
 Thacker was the second coach for the Cincinnati Bearcats women's basketball team and would go on to have an 55–43 record over four seasons, leading three winning campaigns during his coaching time.

+Thacker was the head coach for the Cincinnati Slammers of the Continental Basketball Association (CBA) during the 1984–85 season.